As a parent or family member, you are one of the most important people in your student’s support network.

 Birthday or “Having a Bad Day” Surprise

-We bake cakes in our dining hall bakery almost every day of the school year.
-And we love happy surprises!
+Jennings Dining Hall bakery is operational almost every day of the school year and we love happy surprises!

 On-campus dining FAQs